onflow/sc-eng-gaming/README.md

 As mentioned above, the supporting contracts for this game have been compartmentalized to four primary contracts.
 At a high level, those are:

-* **DynamicNFT** - Containing interfaces outlining attachments and the interfaces to which they are intended to attached (`Dynamic`).
-Several view functions are contained in both the AttachmentViewResolver and Dynamic interfaces as default implementations.
-An `AttachmentsView` is included so that resources implementing `Dynamic` can resolve metadata about their attached types.

-* **GamingMetadataViews** - Defining the metadata structs relevant to an NFT's win/loss data and assigned moves as well as interfaces designed to be implemented in conjunction with `DynamicNFT.Attachments`.
+* **GamingMetadataViews** - Defining the metadata structs relevant to an NFT's win/loss data and assigned moves as well as interfaces designed to be implemented as attachments for NFTs.

 * **GamePieceNFT** - This contract contains definitions for the gaming NFT and its collection.
-You'll note that the types of resources that can be attached to an NFT are generic, but must at minimum must be a composite of `DynamicNFT.Attachment` and `MetadataViews.Resolver`.
+You'll note that the types of resources that can be attached to an NFT are generic, but must at minimum be designed for the NFT or restricted types it implements.
+See more about resource & struct attachments [here](https://github.com/onflow/cadence/blob/feature/attachments/docs/language/attachments.md)

 * **RockPaperScissorsGame** - As you might imagine, this contract contains the game's moves, logic as well as resource and interfaces defining the rules of engagement in the course of a match.
 Additionally, receivers for Capabilities to matches are defined in `GamePlayer` resource and interfaces that allow players to create matches, be added and add others to matches, and engage with the matches they're in.
 The `Match` resource is defined as a single round of Rock, Paper, Scissors that can be played in either single or two player modes, with single-player modes randomizing the second player's move on a contract function call.

-### **DynamicNFT**

-To accomplish a contruction of generic NFT with mutable data and resource that can be defined in external contracts, attachments felt like a natural pattern.

-In this contract, we've specified a set of interfaces that enable the implementing types to define the resources to which they can be attached & receive resources as `Attachment`s.
-An `Attachment` is simply a resource that can be attached to another via the `Dynamic` interface. `Dynamic` implies that attributes on the NFT can be altered by entities outside of the NFT's defining contract, and perhaps even with limitations defined by access control that allows another party to alter information that the NFT's owner cannot.

-Why would one want to alter NFT attributes?
-This sort of behavior is desirable when NFTs are used in games where you want a contract's game logic to govern the data held on an NFT and don't necessarily trust the owner of the resource to not tamper with it in their favor.

-Why would you want attachments?
-They can be very useful for a variety of use cases.
-Recall CryptoKitties & KittyItems!
-Attachments on NFTs introduce a world of composability not available otherwise.
-Any NFT that implements `Dynamic` can be used in the `RockPaperScissorsGame.Match` which attaches `Moves` & the ability to recall win/loss records (`BasicWinLossRetriever`).

-#### **`AttachmentsView` & `AttachmentViewResolver`**
-Because the pattern of metadata views & view resolvers is established in the standard Cadence contracts, we wanted to maintain that expectation by allowing for views on an NFT's attachments & a way to resolve those views.
-As the name suggests, `AttachmentsView` defines a metadataview relating to the associated NFT, the types attached, and the views supported by each attachment. `AttachmentViewResolver` provides an interface with default implementations to allow a resource to retrieve the views supported by their attachments as well as resolve those views.

 #### ***Considerations***
 Note that `Attachment`s will soon be native to Cadence, but this is our best attempt to emulate the specifications in the [Attachments FLIP](https://github.com/onflow/flips/pull/11) with the current language features while also remaining backwards compatible.
 If you're reading this when Attachments are live, we recommend leveraging the native feature.

 ### **GamingMetadataViews**

 This contract proposes a new set of [NFT metadata views](https://github.com/onflow/flow-nft/blob/master/contracts/MetadataViews.cdc) for Gaming.
 Gaming is a subdomain of `NFT`s, and it's' possible to imagine many different ways that gaming-specific metadata can be generalized into shared metadata views.
 There are countless types of gaming-related metadata that could be shared this way, allowing third party apps or even other games to create unique experiences or metrics using these interoperable pieces of data.
 This is possible because they are all accessible via the `NFT` itself, and in many cases via the contract also!

 #### **`GameContractMetadata`**
 For game-related contracts and resources, `GameContractMetadata` defines information identifying the originating contract and allows a developer to attach external URLs and media that would be helpful on the frontend.